nichtich/Catmandu-Importer-getJSON/README.md

-    The value of this option can be any objects that implements method `get` and `set` (e.g. `CHI`), an existing directory for file caching, a true value to enable in-memory-caching, or a false value to disable caching (default).
+    The value of this option can be any objects that implements method `get` and `set` (e.g. `CHI`), an existing directory for file caching, a true value to enable global in-memory-caching, or a false value to disable caching (default).

     File caching uses file names based on MD5 of an URL so for instance `http://example.org/` is cached as `4389382917e51695b759543fdfd5f690.json`.